sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

 Live test doesn't look bad, however, we will create a "more intelligent" model, a version of the model that can recognize variable-length word n-grams "on the fly".
-Thus, when calling the ``fit`` we will pass an extra argument ``n_grams=3`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams *(If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a
+Thus, when calling the ``train`` we will pass an extra argument ``n_grams=3`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams *(If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a